How To - SEO Add-ons

 Check the client’s Talent Agreement.
 From there, you’ll be able to tell which content types will accompany an SEO Add-on.

-As well, within your assignment view of the account, you’ll have predefined assignment templates for each content type set up by your Managing Editor.
+As well, within your assignment view of the account, you’ll have predefined assignment templates for each content type set up by your Content Project Manager.
 In those brief templates, there will be instructions for the add-on.

 As well, at the overall assignment view, there will be labels to speak more broadly about what add-ons the content may entail.